Gilded Age: Social thought

-A leading magazine, The Nation, espoused classical liberalism in every week's issue starting in 1865, under the influential editor E. L. Godkin (1831–1902).
+A leading magazine, The Nation, espoused classical liberalism in every week's issue starting in 1865, under the influential editor E. L. Godkin.
 Science played an important part in social thought as the work of Charles Darwin became known among intellectuals.
 Following Darwin's idea of natural selection, English philosopher Herbert Spencer proposed the idea of social Darwinism.
-This new concept justified the stratification of the wealthy and poor, and it was in this proposal that Spencer coined the term "survival of the fittest".
+This concept justified the stratification of the wealthy and poor, and it was in this proposal that Spencer coined the term "survival of the fittest".

-Joining Spencer was Yale professor William Graham Sumner whose book What Social Classes Owe to Each Other (1884) argued that assistance to the poor actually weakens their ability to survive in society.
-Sumner argued for a laissez-faire and free-market economy.
+Joining Spencer was Yale professor William Graham Sumner whose book What Social Classes Owe to Each Other (1884) argues that assistance to the poor actually weakens their ability to survive in society.
+Sumner argues for a laissez-faire and free-market economy.
 Few people, however, agreed with the social Darwinists, because they ridiculed religion and denounced philanthropy.

-Henry George proposed a "single tax" in his book Progress and Poverty.
+Henry George proposes a "single tax" in his book Progress and Poverty.
 The tax would be leveled on the rich and poor alike and was proposed in place of all other taxation including: sales tax, income tax, or any other form of taxation.
 The repeal of these other forms of taxation would result in less waste and abuse, according to George, and would make for an easy method of collecting taxes regardless of income bracket.

-Economist Thorstein Veblen argued in The Theory of the Leisure Class (1899) that the "conspicuous consumption and conspicuous leisure" of the wealthy had become the basis of social status in America.

-In Looking Backward (1887), the reformer Edward Bellamy envisioned a future America set in the year 2000 in which a socialist paradise has been established.
+Economist Thorstein Veblen argues in The Theory of the Leisure Class (1899) that the "conspicuous consumption and conspicuous leisure" of the wealthy had become the basis of social status in America.
+In Looking Backward (1887), the reformer Edward Bellamy envisions a future America set in 2000 in which a socialist paradise has been established.
 The works of authors such as George and Bellamy became popular, and soon clubs were created across America to discuss their ideas, although these organizations rarely made any real social change.